Symposia, Panel, Roundtable Discussion (max 60mins) The National Suicide Prevention Conference 2024

 Lennart Reifels 1 , Jane Pirkis 1 , Karl Andriessen 1 , Karolina Krysinska 1 , Jaelea Skehan 2 , Melinda Benson 2 , Max Tran 2 , Edward Broadbent 2 , Bronwen EDWARDS 3 , Claudia Pagliaro 4 , Sandra Diminic 4 , Manuel Wailan 4 , Eryn Wright 4 , Andrea Phelps 5 , Dianne Currier 1 , Jillian Francis 6 , Sandra Eades 7 , Jo Robinson 8 , Fiona Shand 9 , Michelle Tye 9 , Mark Larsen 9 , Mohammed Owais Qureshi 9 , Gregory Carter 10 , Kairi Kõlves 11 , Amanda Neil 12

-1. Centre for Mental Health, The University of Melbourne, Carlton, Victoria, Australia
+1. Centre for Mental Health and Community Wellbeing, The University of Melbourne, Carlton, Victoria, Australia

 2. Everymind, Newcastle, NSW, Australia